-Any residential student suspected of being missing should immediately be reported to the Campus Police.
+Any residential student suspected of being missing should immediately be reported to the Campus Police or, in the absence of an institutional police or campus security department, to the local law enforcement agency that has jurisdiction in the area.
 In addition to the Campus Police, suspected missing residential student should be reported to officials who are deemed Campus Security Authorities (CSA) by federal law.
 This includes the Dean of Student Affairs, Residential Assistants, Campus Life Director, and the Vice President for Student Affairs.
 The Police Department will be responsible for verifying the reported information is critical and the circumstances involved warrant the person declared as missing.
 The Campus Life Director and the Office of Student Affairs will immediately be notified by Campus Police to verify the appropriate missing person contact information.
 The missing person contact will be notified within 24 hours of determination that the student is missing.
 This notification will be conducted under the supervision of the Office of Student Affairs.
 Campus Police will provide the Office of Student Affairs continuous notification of the status of the investigation until the case is closed.
-Campus Police will be responsible for notifying other local law enforcement agencies in the appropriate time frame after the determination the student is missing.
+Campus Police will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.